 The agency also licenses, places children, and supervises foster homes in the community.
 Being a foster parent with the Lee & Beulah Moor Children’s Home is a rewarding way to put your love for children into action.
 Foster parents are paid a daily stipend for each child in their care.
 For more information on career opportunities, call 915.544.8777.

 2) What are the typical traits of successful child care workers?

 First and foremost, they are people who genuinely like children.
 They are energetic and love life, and model this with the children in their care.
 They are patient, have a sense of wonder about the world, and believe in giving back.
 They are dedicated, mature, and have a desire to make a true difference in the lives of others.

 3) What would be some reasons why children are placed with you?

 Children come to the Home for a variety of reasons and many circumstances.
 Children come to live with us voluntarily, at the request of their parents, grandparents, and/or other extended family members.
-Some of the reasons include: problems with school, abuse or neglect, family problems such as divorce, remarriage, blended family issues, substance abuse, incarceration, or economic circumstances.
+Some of the reasons include problems with school; abuse or neglect; and family problems such as divorce, remarriage, blended family issues, substance abuse, incarceration, or economic circumstances.